Stopping Phone Spam from Rachel from Cardholder Services

 Installing NCID on a Raspberry Pi Server

 For my NCID installation, I used a TrendNet TFM-561U modem which was about $25 at a local computer store.
 I attached it to a Raspberry Pi low power server that I use for a few utility functions that aren’t computationally intensive.
-NCID was’t available in the standard Raspian respositories, but I was able to get useful instructions from the NCID web site.
-I ended up having to use the gdebi package to install NCID.
+NCID was’t available in the standard Raspian repositories, but I was able to get useful instructions from the NCID web site, but these have subsequently been deleted..

 To use NCID, you have to configure

 /etc/ncid/ncidd.conf to make a couple of changes to turn on blacklist call hangup and configure your modem:

 set ttyport = /dev/ttyACM0to enable the TrendNet modem.
 Which line you uncomment or change will depend upon your platform, distribution and modem type.

 - Uncomment the line for

 set hangup = 1to cause NCID to hang up on calls that match a black list.